-This article aims to help faculty learn more about how to develop an approach to managing generative AI in their courses, including guidelines for how to develop a generative AI policy for students.
+This article aims to help faculty learn more about how to develop an approach to managing generative AI in their courses, including guidelines for how to develop a generative AI policy.

 Five Steps to Managing Generative AI in Your Classroom